berkeley earth surface temperature logo

 It appears that Berkeley Earth's analysis shows a temperature rise greater than others had previously published.
 Is this so?
 Can you explain?

-Berkeley Earth has not yet begun to analyze ocean temperatures (we hope to do this in the next year), so the plotted data is land only.
+Most Berkeley Earth plotted data is land only.
 Land warms more than oceans, so when we include the ocean we expect the total global warming to be less.

-We started with the land data for several reasons:
+We started with the land data for a couple reasons:

 1. It is the data that is most greatly affected by the most contentious issues: data selection bias, urban heat island, and station integrity issues.
 These are major concerns that we wanted to address.